vpalacios9/JIE-2322-Get_In_Line/README.md

 * "MyEvents" page for hosts
     * Hosts see all the events they have created

+# License

+This project is licensed under the MIT License

+The MIT License is a permissive open source license that allows users to use, copy, modify, and distribute the code without many restrictions, as long as they include a copy of the license in their own project and give credit to the original authors.
+Other licenses may have different requirements or restrictions, so it's important to choose the license that best suits your project and its goals.

 # Contact
 Alex Jaegook Kim (alex.jg.kim@gatech.edu) <br>
 Valeria Palacios (vpalacios9@gatech.edu) <br>